The Complete Guide to Buying Your First Home

 Step 4: Start House Hunting

-- Location and neighborhood
+Location and area

-- Proximity to work, schools, and amenities
+Proximity to work, schools, and amenities

-- Future resale value
+Future resale value

 Step 5: Make an Offer

-- The price you’re willing to pay
+The price you will pay

 Step 6: Get a Home Inspection

-Step 7: Secure Your Mortgage
+Step 7: Get Your Mortgage

 After your offer is accepted, finalize your mortgage by submitting all required documents to your lender.
 Be sure to compare loan terms and interest rates to get the best deal.